godotengine/godot-docs/classes/class_generic6dofjoint.rst

 | *Getter* | get_param_z()      |
 +----------+--------------------+

-The amount of rotational restitution across the z-axis.
+The amount of rotational restitution across the Z axis.
 The lower, the more restitution occurs.

 .. _class_Generic6DOFJoint_property_angular_limit_z/softness: